For information about your benefits, take a look at your Plan Benefit Profile

 How does Coordination of Benefits work?

 When you or your dependents are covered by more than one health plan, TeamCare will coordinate up to the total amount the patient is responsible for on a covered expense.
-TeamCare's policy for Coordination of Benefits is considered standard — we will coordinate payments with other plans that provide health benefits according to the rules of each of those plans.
+TeamCare will coordinate payments with other plans that provide health benefits according to the rules of each of the plans.

 Which plan is considered the primary plan in Coordination of Benefits when I have two policies through active employment?